Best Low-Cost AI Robo-Advisor Alternatives in 2026

 What is the cheapest robo-advisor alternative?

-On headline cost, the no-advisory-fee options are cheapest: SoFi and Schwab Intelligent Portfolios charge no management fee, though Schwab requires a cash allocation that can drag returns.
-M1 Finance and Walnut have free tiers.
-Betterment and Wealthfront charge the standard robo benchmark of roughly 0.25% of assets a year.
-Always check underlying fund expenses and current terms, and remember Walnut is not an investment adviser.
+It depends on your balance.
+On a small balance, Fidelity Go is close to genuinely free, with no advisory fee below its balance threshold and zero-expense-ratio funds.
+SoFi charges no advisory fee at any balance, and Schwab Intelligent Portfolios charges none either, though Schwab requires a cash allocation that can drag returns.
+M1 Finance and Walnut have free tiers that never scale with the balance.
+Betterment and Wealthfront charge the standard robo benchmark of roughly 0.25% of assets a year, which costs the most as you grow.
+Always add the underlying fund expense ratios and check current terms, and remember Walnut is not an investment adviser.

 How much does a robo-advisor cost?